jgalligan1993/Generating-Trend-Indicators-in-kdb/wp (1).md

 * [Query Routing: A kdb+ framework for a scalable, load balanced system](https://code.kx.com/v2/wp/query-routing/)

 # Technical Analysis
 Trend/technical traders use a combination of patterns and indicators from price charts to help them make financial decisions.
-Technical traders analyze price charts to develop theories about what direction the market is likely to move.
+Technical traders analyse price charts to develop theories about what direction the market is likely to move.

 ## Pattern Recognition
  A common chart used in trying to identify patterns in, say , open/high/low/close the Candlestick as illustrated below.